natematykiewicz/facebook-comments-random-winner/README.md

 3. Click Install.
 The window will close and install the script.
 (Updates to the script will be installed automatically.)

 ## Usage:
 On Facebook, pull up any post that you'd like to choose a random winner for.
-In the top right, of the page (be sure to scroll to the top) you'll see a "Random Drawing" button.
+In the top right, of the page (be sure to scroll to the top as Facebook automatically scrolls you down below the cover photo) you'll see a "Random Drawing" button.
 Click this button.
 You'll be prompted with a few questions, to know the rules of the drawing.

 In order to choose a random comment as a winner, the script will click the "View previous comments" and view additional replies links, until all comments/replies are visible on your computer screen.
 This process can take a while, so be patient with it.